CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [powershell max/first/aggregate functions]: https://stackoverflow.com/a/19170783/9935654
 [How to find a desktop window (by window name) in Windows 8.1 Update 2 OS, using the Win32 API FindWindow() in PowerShell environment?]: https://stackoverflow.com/a/76628227/9935654
 [Does Go have standard Err variables?]: https://stackoverflow.com/a/30178766/9935654
+[To use local font in HTML using font face]: https://stackoverflow.com/a/38086507/9935654
+[Save Image from clipboard using PowerShell]: https://stackoverflow.com/a/55226209/9935654
+[Windows Clipboard History - How to view the history from PowerShell]: https://stackoverflow.com/q/72095565/9935654
+[KeyDown event listener seems to not work when button items are added to WinForm]: https://stackoverflow.com/q/39458086/9935654
+[How to capture global keystrokes with PowerShell?]: https://stackoverflow.com/a/54237188/9935654 [Unable to find type \[Windows.Markup.XamlReader\]]: https://stackoverflow.com/a/70370986/9935654
+[Formatting PowerShell Get-Date inside string]: https://stackoverflow.com/a/10026285/9935654
+[Add padding to HTML text input field]: https://stackoverflow.com/a/6586429/9935654

 {{< /table/bootstrap-table >}}